Bagaudae Revolt: Resumption of civil war and usurpation of Jovinus

 In 411, the civil war flared up again when Emperor Honorius ordered his commander-in-chief Constantius to march against Constantine.
 In September 411 Constantius closed Constantine in with his army near Arles and managed to defeat him.
 Nevertheless, Constantius could not continue his campaign and had to return to Italy because the capital Ravenna was threatened by the Goths of Alaric I. As a result, the Bagaudian revolt continued, while the Gallic elite – consisting of the senatorial class – also refused to conform to the authority of the government in Ravenna.
 With the support of the Gallic elite, a new usurper emerged: Jovinus.
 Lacking sufficient military resources, Jovinus turned to the Germanic foederati on the Rhine for help.
 His Gallic rule concentrated mainly on the Rhône valley, without intervening against the rebellious Bagaudae in northern Gaul.
 His usurpation lasted a total of two years and during that period the Bagaudae were the dominant party there.

 The end of Jovinus's usurpation did not mean an end to the rebellion.
 Honorius's army was still at war with the Goths who controlled the area around Narbonne in southern Gaul.
 Despite this, the Bagaudae failed to organize themselves politically or even form any kind of group identity to give more strength to their demands.
 Only in case of danger they joined into larger groups.
 Ultimately, Constantius concluded a peace treaty with the Goths in 416, in which they agreed that the Goths would be given their own settlement area in exchange for military services.

 Restoration of authority in Gaul

 The peace with the Visigoths in 416 and the suppression of the usurpations in Gaul and Spain made it possible for the government in Ravenna to restore its authority in the rebellious province from that moment on.
-The order for this was given to Exuperancius, who conducted a successful campaign and succeeded in restoring imperial authority.
+The order for this was given to Exuperantius, who conducted a successful campaign and succeeded in restoring imperial authority.
 The Goths may also have played a role in putting down the rebellion.
 The southern part of Gaul – Aquitaine, together with the Garonne valley – was assigned to the Visigoths as a settlement area in 418.
 Despite the pacification of the Bagaudae, these groups would still make themselves heard regularly afterwards.